Aptivi/NitrocidKS/README.md

 We have added console output redirection for some commands that didn't require user interaction.
 For more information, consult the Wiki.

 We will make an overhaul to README.md and various documentations during the development of 0.0.12.0.
+We will also make it more API-friendly.

 ## |-----+--> _Notices_ <--+-----|